Angels Flight: Dismantling

-A sign posted before the railway was closed, 1969.
+1969 sign posted before the railway was "temporarily" closed.

 The railway was closed on May 17 or May 18, 1969, when the Bunker Hill area underwent a controversial total redevelopment, which destroyed and displaced a community of almost 22,000 working-class families who were renting rooms in architecturally significant but run-down buildings; the demolished residences were replaced with a contemporary mixed-use district of high-rise commercial buildings and modern apartment and condominium complexes.
 Both of the Angels Flight cars, Sinai and Olivet, were then placed in storage at 1200 S. Olive Street, Los Angeles.
 This was the location of Sid and Linda Kastner's United Business Interiors.
 At this location, the Kastners maintained "The Bandstand," a private museum.
 The Bandstand featured antique, coin-operated musical instruments where one of the cars (Sinai) was on display in the museum.
 Olivet was stored in the garage of the building.
 They were stored at this location for 27 years at no charge in anticipation of the railway's restoration and reopening, which according to the city's Redevelopment Agency, was originally slated to take place within two years.